vmarchaud/pm2-githook/README.md

       {
         "APP_NAME" : {
           "secret" : "supersecret",
-          "pre" : "npm install --production && git submodule update --init", "post" : "echo done"
+          "prehook" : "npm install --production && git submodule update --init", "posthook" : "echo done"
         }
       }
     ```

   - `APP_NAME` is the name of the api **in pm2** and in the **payload url** defined on github (eg: : `http://127.0.0.1:8888/APP_NAME`).
   - `secret` is the secret you put in github to verify that the transaction is made by github.
-  - `pre` and `post` are shell command executed in the `cwd` of the app before and after making the `pullAndGracefullReload`.
+  - `prehook` and `posthook` are shell command executed in the `cwd` **(care of this)** of the app before and after making the `pullAndGracefullReload`.

 #### How to set these values ?